akuroiwa/chess-ant/doc/ant_baits.rst

 Change History
 --------------

+Since both :mod:`chess-classification` and :mod:`chem-classification` use the same algorithm, I made similar changes at the same time.

-In :mod:`chess-classification` 0.0.5, fen is separated into tokens to create a dataset.
+In :mod:`chess-classification` 0.0.4, fen is separated into tokens to create a dataset.
 The fen is separated by columns instead of letter by letter.

 Corrected by adding ``math.sqrt(2)`` since there was an error in the UCB1 algorithm until :mod:`chess-ant` 0.0.5 manual.
 It seems that the author of :mod:`mcts` initially set ``explorationConstant = 1 / math.sqrt(2)`` in :file:`mcts.py` to cancel out ``math.sqrt(2)``.